 This is quite different from what we typically do as human beings.
 Ordinarily, we may not even be aware of our thoughts when they arise.
 We almost instantaneously and automatically get hooked by a thought.
 From that instant, we may not realize that our minds are off and running.
 This “monkey mind” as it’s termed in meditation circles, is innate to every one of us.
-But if you can keep in mind that it's also merely a habit we’ve become accustomed to, you might be able to reframe it into understanding that instead, it's just a habit that can indeed be changed over time.
+If you can keep in mind that it's merely a habit we’ve become accustomed to, you might be able to reframe it.
+Understand that instead, it's just a habit that can indeed be changed over time.

 Thought practice is only one way to begin training your mind to simply notice the thought without allowing yourself to follow the storylines they inevitably want to tell you.
 Simply watch the thoughts rise and fall.

 This simple act of noticing becomes an awareness you may not have experienced before.
 This is the practice of awareness.

 It may sound simple but it is not always easy.
 Satsang House Meditation and Spiritual Center is a beautiful sanctuary where you can join other like-minded people who are interested in developing what I like to call this “noticing muscle.”
 You can join us for weekly in-person meditation events, online meditation classes and ultimately, in person retreats and workshops.